Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Diabetes Since it’s not made with real sugar, you may believe that diet soda will not raise your risk for diabetes.
-Not so fast!
-Drinking diet soda daily is linked to higher risks for Type 2 diabetes, one study says.
+Since it’s not made with real sugar, you may believe that diet soda will not raise your risk for diabetes.
+Not so fast.
+Drinking diet soda daily is linked to higher risks for Type 2 diabetes, one study by the American Diabetes Association says.
 It showed people who drank diet soda each day had a 67 percent increased risk of developing Type 2 diabetes compared with people who don’t.

-The debate over whether diet soda is good or bad for you is still on-going, but recent studies may make you rethink your consumptive habits.
-If you have any concerns about diet drinks—or any other health issues—talk with your doctor or health care provider to get the best advice for you.
+The debate over whether diet soda is good or bad for you is still on-going, but recent studies may make you rethink your drink choices.
+If you think you may be drinking too many diet drinks, talk to your doctor or health care provider to get the best advice for you.

 Thank you for your comments on this article.
 We want to make sure our sources are current and we list them on each article.
 You brought up some great talking points, and like many things in life, moderation can be the key to happiness; There are always opportunities to kick an unhealthy habit, so why not give it the boot?
 Your suggestion for flavored water or even sparkling water is spot on!
 Bottoms up and cheers to the best no calorie in all the world- H2O!